codeyourinfra/codeyourinfra/get_metrics_for_alerting/README.md

 ## Test

-First of all, run the command `$ vagrant up monitor`, in order to turn on the **monitor** server.
+First of all, run the command `$ vagrant up monitor`, in order to turn on the **monitoring server**.
 Then, open your web browser and access the Grafana web application through the **URL** http://192.168.33.10:3000.
 The **user** and the **password** are *admin*.
 After that, click in the **used_mem_pct** dashboard.
-You will see the **Used memory percentage** line chart, with data from the **monitor** server itself.
+You will see the **Used memory percentage** line chart, with data from the **monitoring server** itself.
 An alert is sent to a [Slack workspace](https://mygrafanaalerts.slack.com) (click [here](https://join.slack.com/t/mygrafanaalerts/shared_invite/enQtMjc0OTUyMjgxMzM0LWYyNDU1NWI3OWIxYmFjOGQ0NmNkOTNkOTFhN2NkNjI3Y2E3OWYzNTA2YmE2NTE2MzE1ZDlhYjZkYzFmZWY3ODI) to join) if the last 5 used memory percentage values are grater than or equal to 95%, the defined threshold.

 ### Important